you-think-you-are-special/ReliableQueue/README.md

        processPrefix: ':process'
        messagePrefix = ':message'
        errorPrefix = ':error'
-       successManualy: true //to notify that the job was processed })
+       successManualy: true, //to notify that the job was processed
+       encrypt: (str, type) => {
+            //logic of encryption
+       }
+   })
    //Support any type of argument queue.push({